The Brain Tumor Sequence Registration (BraTS-Reg) Challenge: Establishing Correspondence Between Pre-Operative and Follow-up MRI Scans of Diffuse Glioma Patients: Challenge Description

 \subsubsection{Validation Data}

-The validation data will be provided to the participants as scan pairs of $B$ and $F$ with landmarks provided only for the $F$ scan.
-Participants are requested to submit: \begin{itemize} \item coordinates of warped landmark locations: coordinates need to submitted in $x,y,z$ format and be will stored in a comma separated value (csv) file with each row corresponding to a different landmark \item displacement field in the $B$ scan: this needs to be submitted as Insight Toolkit (ITK) displacement field image \item determinant of jacobian of the displacement field: this needs to be submitted as a NIfTI image with the same geometry as $B$ scan. \end{itemize} We intend to use the University of Pennsylvania's Image Processing Portal (IPP\footnote{\url{ipp.cbica.upenn.edu}}) for the evaluation of the validation data, which has already been used in the past as the evaluation platform of the Brain Tumor Segmentation (BraTS) challenge 2017-2021 \cite{menze2014multimodal, bakas2017advancing, bakas2018identifying, baid2021rsna, bakas2017segmentationGBM, bakas2017segmentationLGG}.
+The validation data of 20 cases was provided to the participants as scan pairs of $B$ and $F$ with landmarks provided only for the $F$ scan.
+Participants were requested to submit: \begin{itemize} \item Coordinates of warped landmark locations in the $B$ scan: coordinates needed to be submitted in $x,y,z$ format and had to be stored in a comma separated value (.csv) file with each row corresponding to a different landmark. \item Determinant of the Jacobian of the displacement field: This needed to be submitted as a NIfTI image with the same geometry as the $B$ scan. \end{itemize}